Oriental Chain Fern

 Spread: 6 feet

 This large evergreen fern adds a tropical look to your garden; long, arching fronds are forest green and glossy; excellent for woodland groundcover in warm climates and is great for large patio containers and baskets

-Oriental Chain Fern's attractive glossy ferny pinnately compound leaves remain forest green in color throughout the year.
-Neither the flowers nor the fruit are ornamentally significant.
+Oriental Chain Fern's attractive glossy ferny pinnately compound leaves remain forest green in color throughout the year on a plant with an upright spreading habit of growth.